Tom Andrews

-Tom is a specialist construction and engineering disputes & risk lawyer.
-He regularly acts on high profile projects across different jurisdictions and is known for his experience in the infrastructure and transport sectors particularly road, tunnelling, rail and aviation.
+Tom is a specialist construction disputes and risk lawyer.
+He regularly acts on high profile projects across multiple jurisdictions and is known for his experience in the energy and infrastructure sectors including road, rail, and aviation projects.

-Tom advises on project risk management and on all forms of dispute resolution including international arbitration and court proceedings as well as mediation and adjudication.
+Tom advises on risk management and dispute avoidance on live projects, and on all forms of dispute resolution including international arbitration and court proceedings as well as mediation and adjudication.

 Tom has a wealth of experience on cross-border disputes and has conducted numerous arbitrations to final award including under the LCIA, ICC, SCC and SIAC rules.
-He has worked on projects all around the world including recently in Central Asia, the Middle East and South America.
-He also co-manages the International Arbitration Group Non-Partners network at Osborne Clarke, which has around 50 members in 8 jurisdictions.
+He manages OC's International Construction Disputes Group, which has around 40 members in 8 jurisdictions.

-Tom advises on the major standard form construction contracts including NEC, FIDIC and JCT, and has worked on a wide range of infrastructure and transport projects.
-In the energy sector he has worked on numerous projects including solar, wind, gas-to-liquid, methanol, biogas and biomass.
+Tom advises on all major standard form construction contracts including FIDIC, NEC and JCT etc. In the energy sector he has worked on numerous projects including solar, wind, gas-to-liquid, methanol, biogas and biomass.

 Tom Andrews is a collaborative and trusted advisor.
 He positioned and led litigation to achieve a positive and cost efficient settlement of a complex legal dispute.